imgntn/prettymuni/README.md

 - [] monochrome pallete choice
 - [] offline detection
 - [] load streetmap async
+- [] clicking should toggle route on off
+- [] fade in the streets when they are loaded async so that it looks nice
+- [] every line has two inner lines for inbound outbound directional pulse wave along the stops

 # bugs
 - [x] when a new vehicle is added or removed from a route, the route is being shuffled. fixed by passing second parameter to .data() to keep track